-Many business owners are familiar with private external financing like equity and loans.
+Many business owners are familiar with private external financings such as equity and loans.
 Still, there is a wide range of other financing options that your small business may be able to take advantage of that you don’t know about.

-Whether your business is a startup or has been established for years, it seems like it has only become more difficult to access capital in a traditional way, from banks.
+Whether your business is a startup or has been established for years, it seems like it has only become more difficult to access capital in a traditional way from banks.
 However, even if a financial institution says “no” to your initial request for a business loan, you shouldn’t be stopped from pursuing your dreams.
 There may be other ways to get the capital you need; you just need to know where to look.

-Many new business owners start out by using personal savings to fund their businesses, and start small by reinvesting profits.
+Many new business owners start out by using personal savings to fund their businesses and start small by reinvesting profits.
 This approach, also known as bootstrapping, seems to be common sense in the start-up world.
 However, it can be restrictive to your business’ growth and personal finances.
 If your business needs a large infusion of capital, you don’t necessarily have to rely on your savings only and shouldn’t if it jeopardizes your financial security.

-1. Grants for Small Businesses
+1. Grants for small businesses

-2. Business Credit Cards
+2. Business credit cards

 While it might not be your first option, business credit cards can help you get through a financial bind.
 According to one SBA study, almost 60% of business owners use credit cards to give their companies some extra capital.
 Of course, this means you have to make regular, timely payments to maintain access to this credit and prevent your debt from getting even worse.
 If managed responsibly, credit cards can help build your business credit score, making you eligible for lower-cost capital in the future.